sd17spring/sd17spring.github.io/_toolboxes/algorithms-and-ai.md

 To use the GUI/toy, first run `python3 astar.py` to bring up the pygame window.
 Hit the 'l' key to switch to the 'add lava tiles' mode.
 Then you can click on any cell to add or remove a lava tile from that cell.
-Hit the spacebar at any time to have Paul plan (or replan) his path to the cake, and highlight that path.
+Hit the spacebar at any time to have Paul plan (or re-plan) his path to the cake, and highlight that path.
 Feel free to reach out at any time about problems, this code certainly isn't the most robust or well structured, so Dennis would be happy to explain what the heck he was thinking to you.